emmavkarlsson/portfolio-project-5/README.md

 ### Automated testing
 All python files have been tested using the CI Python Linter, and came back with no errors.
+Note: When I made my first commit, I hadn't yet removed the SECRET_KEY from the settings.py file.
+This key has since been changed.

 #### Comments
 <details>